googleinterns/step81-2020/README.md

 Add example from: https://github.com/gsuitedevs/hangouts-chat-samples/tree/master/java/basic-async-bot

-* Remember to add your own service account*
+* Remember to add your own GCP service account key --> Make a folder under src/main called "resources" then add your key to the folder as a file called "service-acct.json"

 ## Maven
 ### Running locally